diego-benito-j/new_repo/README.md

 **EMBED EXAMPLE**

-So, we can rewrite the original code as follows, which will prevent our string from being copied EVERY TIME THE FUNCTION IS CALLED:
+So, we can rewrite the original code as follows, which will prevent our string from being copied EVERY TIME THE FUNCTION IS CALLED because instead of passing the value of the variable, we are passing the value of the reference:

 ```c++
 #include <algorithm>